macterra/metamind/Axiocracy.md

+# Axiocracy

+Rule by value to minimize harm

+## rough notes

 The way to minimize harm is through economic incentives.

 The expected cost of doing harm must be greater than the expected benefit in order to deter bad actors.